 Green Leadership Summit

 The City of Riverside aims to involve the community in all aspects of its sustainability efforts, including its work with Seizing Our Destiny’s Route 5.
-To this end, the recent Green Leadership Summit was organized to initiate discussion between local community groups and the City to determine the best options for furthering Riverside’s sustainability and environmental stewardship goals.
+To this end, the second Green Leadership Summit was organized to initiate discussion between local community groups and the City to determine the best options for furthering Riverside’s sustainability and environmental stewardship goals.

 Tune in each Monday at 6:30 p.m. on AM 590.
 The talk of the Inland Empire.
 Listen to previous shows.